Fredrik Sträng arrives in Skardu, Pakistan experiencing delays but ready to take on the trek to K2.

 Over the past week, Sträng has worked on settling climbing permits, logistics and organizing gear.
 However, some slight delays have occurred.

-The planned plane trip from Islamabad to Skardu aboard Pakistani International Airways was aborted 20 km. from the landing zone due to bad weather, an overabundance of clouds.
-So, the teams took a long bus ride to Skardu instead.
+The planned plane trip from Islamabad to Skardu aboard Pakistani International Airways was aborted 20 km. from the landing zone.
+The issue was caused by bad weather and an overabundance of clouds.
+The teams took a long bus ride to Skardu instead.

 After a 26-hour ride on the Karakoram Highway to the capital of mountaineering in Pakistan, Skardu, the Liason Officer in charge of facilitating permits was not there to meet the teams.
 It has been 5 days since their arrival in Skardu.

-As of right now, the permits for the climb have not been finalized and Sträng remains in the wonderful village of Skardu but eagerly awaiting to start the drive to Askole and then commence the 7-day trek to Baltoro.
+As of right now, the permits for the climb have not been finalized and Sträng remains in the wonderful village of Skardu but eagerly awaiting to start the drive to Askole.
+Afterward, he will then commence the 7-day trek to Baltoro.

 Skardu is a remarkably beautiful place on the planet, but my soul is longing for the mountains, for K2, for what I have been training for. -Fredrik Sträng

 Sträng is feeling good, enjoying the land and trekking the area in good company.
-He is making his final purchases at the bazar while he waits and mentally prepares for the long trek to the Baltoro Glacier.
-He remains positive about his delays in when talking about what cannot be prevented or controlled:
+He is making his final purchases at the bazaar while he waits and mentally prepares for the long trek to the Baltoro Glacier.
+He remains positive about his delays and when talking about what cannot be prevented or controlled, he said:

 If you can do something about it then do it, if you can’t do something about it stop worrying and accept. -Fredrik Sträng